gokulnathanperumal/WorkLife/README.md

 3. Meeting
 4. Idle (Non Productive)

-Note: "*" is a wildcard which includes as other applications
+Note: "*" is the wildcard which includes all other applications

 ![WorkLife 6 Process Config](https://user-images.githubusercontent.com/72061169/197328638-ccf77ac1-835c-4f0b-bdfa-231a6d7af07f.png)